syncfusion-content/javascript-docs/js/ReportViewer/Custom-actions.md

 1. Create a new action method `SendEmail` in Web API service.
 2. Export the report to required type using ReportHelper.GetReport to send report stream as attachment.
 3. The following code sample exports the report to stream and send it as attachment to a specified mail address.
-Here in the code, used smtpClient to send the report as email attachment.
+Here in the code, used SmtpClient to send the report as email attachment.

 {% highlight c# %}
         public object SendEmail(Dictionary<string, object> jsonResult)